Classical Music For Dummies

 Yes, our art form has become marginalized.
 But there’s no reason it has to stay that way.
 Programs like these are cropping up in more and more orchestras across the country.
 They have the potential to bring us back into the mainstream—by bringing the mainstream to us.
 When orchestras make a commitment like this, we can become the “music of the people” once again.

-SCOTT SPECK is music director of the Mobile Symphony Orchestra, West Shore Symphony Orchestra, and Washington Ballet.
+SCOTT SPECK is music director of the Joffrey Ballet, Chicago Philharmonic, Mobile Symphony Orchestra, and West Michigan Symphony Orchestra.
 He is the co-author of Classical Music For Dummies, Opera For Dummies, and Ballet For Dummies.